Top 5: London Winter Walks

 Osterley Park and House

-Thereâs something particularly atmospheric about walking around the grounds of a stately home in the biting frost.
+There’s something particularly atmospheric about walking around the grounds of a stately home in the biting frost.
 Transport yourself straight into a period drama at the Osterley Park and House, an 18th century mansion designed by famed London architect Robert Adams in the London Borough of Hounslow.
-With its acres of woodland and nature trails, it is perfect for a leisurely Sunday afternoon stroll.
-Go on a nature trail with the kids or explore the Winter Garden, beautiful and blooming with frost outlined berries, vegetables and roses even in the freezing cold.
+With its acres of woodland and nature trails, the park is perfect for a leisurely Sunday afternoon stroll.
+Go on a nature trail with the kids or explore the Winter Garden, beautiful and blooming with frost-outlined berries, vegetables and roses even in the freezing cold.

-Jersey Rd, Isleworth TW7 4RB, find out more here.
+Jersey Rd, Isleworth TW7 4RB find out more here.